abdelazizwf/rl-traffic-controller/README.md

   -e N, --episodes N  number of episodes sampled during training (default: 50)
 ```

-The agent can use a variety of network configurations, available in `rl_traffic_controller/networks.py`, one of them must be selected in the command line.
-The list of available configurations can be viewed in the help message, `python run.py -h`.
-The commands below use the `v3` configuration.
+The agent can use a variety of network architectures, available in `rl_traffic_controller/networks.py`, one of them must be selected in the command line.
+The list of available architectures can be viewed in the help message, `python run.py -h`.
+The commands below use the `v3` architecture.

 To train the agent from scratch, run the following command and replace `N` with the number of episodes you want.